What is the definition of cool flowers?

 Lisa spends much of her off-the-farm time teaching others about organic gardening and growing cut flowers.
 Her lectures have reached from Texas to New York City — far beyond anywhere she ever imagined.

-Lisa turned one of her favorite lecture topics — planting hardy annual flowers in the fall — into a book titled Cool Flowers, and she is awaiting the April 2018 publication of her next book, Vegetables Love Flowers, which is all about creating harmony between cut-flower gardens and organic vegetable gardens.
+Lisa turned one of her favorite lecture topics — planting hardy annual flowers in the fall — into a book titled Cool Flowers, and has also published Vegetables Love Flowers, which is all about creating harmony between cut-flower gardens and organic vegetable gardens.

 Cool Flowers explains how and when to plant hardy annuals successfully, either in fall or very early spring.
 As Lisa points out, once their needs are met, this diverse, easy-to-grow group of flowers will bloom weeks earlier than typical spring-planted annuals.
 And for flower farmers, that means you can bring beautiful flowers to market (and thereby generate income) just as early.

-Now is the time of year to start planning your "cool flowers," Lisa says.
-I recently conducted this Q&A to learn more from a successful Slowflowers.com member.
+Any time of year is a good time to start planning your "cool flowers," Lisa says.
+I recently conducted this Q&A to learn more from this successful SlowFlowers member.

-LZ: I love farming.
+I love farming.
 I love being outside.
 I love being on a tractor.
-I have simplified my business model to enjoy this journey of farming more.
+I have simplified my business model to better enjoy this journey of farming.
 I no longer grow what I love; I grow what sells week-after-week with the least amount of fanfare.
 I grow 40 different varieties throughout the season.

-DP: How many florists do you sell to?
-And how do you sell?
+How many florists do you sell to, and how do you sell?